Existentially closed fields with G-derivations: Definitions, notation and conventions

-Let $\mathfrak{G}$ be an affine group scheme over $k$, $H$ the corresponding Hopf algebra and $\mathfrak{m}$ be the kernel of the counit map $H\to k$ (the \emph{augmentation ideal}).
-Using the base-change given by the automorphism $\fr^m:k\to k$ we get the affine group scheme $\mathfrak{G}^{(m)}$ over $k$ and a group scheme morphism $\fr^m_{\mathfrak{G}}:\mathfrak{G}\to \mathfrak{G}^{(m)}$.
-Let $\mathfrak{G}[m]$ be the kernel of $\fr^m_{\mathfrak{G}}$ which is a truncated $k$-group scheme.
 It corresponds to the quotient Hopf algebra We get a direct system of truncated $k$-group schemes $(\mathfrak{G}[n])_{n\in \Nn}$.
-If $\mathfrak{G}=G$, then $\coli(G[n])$ coincides with $\widehat{G}$, the formal group which is the formalization of $G$ (see \cite[Lemma 1.1]{Manin}). \\ Similarly, for a complete Hopf algebra $\mathcal{H}$, we have the analogous quotient $\mathcal{H}[m]$ which is again a Hopf algebra and also a complete Hopf algebra.
+If $\mathfrak{G}=G$, then $\coli(G[n])$ coincides with $\widehat{G}$, the formal group which is the formalization of $G$ (see \cite[Lemma 1.1]{Manin}). \\ Similarly, for a complete Hopf algebra $\mathcal{H}$, we have the analogous quotient $\mathcal{H}[m]$ which is a Hopf algebra and also a complete Hopf algebra.
 Hence for a formal group $F$, we have a direct system of truncated group schemes $F[m]$ and in this case we get that $F=\coli F[m]$, see \cite[Lemma 1.1]{Manin} again. \begin{remark} One may ask whether any truncated group scheme $\mathfrak{g}$ can be integrated i.e. whether there is a formal group law $F$ such that $F[m]=\mathfrak{g}$.
-For $e=1$, the answer is positive if and only if $f$ is commutative \cite[Corollary 5.7.4]{Hazew} (see \cite[Example 5.7.8]{Hazew} for an example of a non-commutative $f$). \end{remark} \begin{remark} For the truncated group scheme $\mathfrak{g}$, we get a finite direct system of truncated group schemes
+For $e=1$, the answer is positive if and only if $\mathfrak{g}$ is commutative \cite[Corollary 5.7.4]{Hazew} (see \cite[Example 5.7.8]{Hazew} for an example of a non-commutative $\mathfrak{g}$). \end{remark} \begin{remark} For the truncated group scheme $\mathfrak{g}$, we get a finite direct system of truncated group schemes

 The group schemes in this direct system may be described as follows.
-Let $i\in [m+1]$ and $\mathfrak{g}^{(i)}$ be the group scheme $\mathfrak{g}$ twisted by the $i$-th power of the Frobenius map.
-Then we have a group scheme morphism $\fr_{\mathfrak{g}}^i:\mathfrak{g}\to \mathfrak{g}^{(i)}$ such that
+Let $i\in [m+1]$ and $\mathfrak{g}^{\fr^i}$ be the group scheme $\mathfrak{g}$ twisted by the $i$-th power of the Frobenius map.
+Then we have a group scheme morphism $\fr_{\mathfrak{g}}^i:\mathfrak{g}\to \mathfrak{g}^{\fr^i}$ such that

 \end{remark}